Poinsettia Wreath for Under $20!December 13, 2013 | FILED UNDER: Wreaths, Christmas

 I’m typically not a fan of artificial flowers, however I make an exception for poinsettias.
-In my mind they are very hard to distinguish from the real thing, and often even look better!
-I’ve used the same faux poinsettia flowers in my decor the past couple Christmases – last year they were on the mantel, the year before they were part of my Christmas tablescape.
+The flowers in this DIY poinsettia wreath are very hard to distinguish from the real thing, and dare I say even look better!

 - Artificial poinsettia “bushes” (I used three bushes.
 You can get them on sale for around $5 each at Hobby Lobby)

 - (Optional) Hot glue (I ended up not using it)

 1. Use wire cutters to cut each flower off the bush leaving a few inches of stem: